-at your table.
-For this reason, most games mention some version of Rule Zero: The Game Master
+at your table).
+For this reason, most tabletop roleplaying games mention some version of Rule Zero: The Game Master is always right.

 Can be worded very positively, as in "Rule Zero: if an interpretation of a rule is more fun, do that

-" or very negatively, as in "Rule Zero: don't give the GM any ideas
+" or very negatively, as in "Rule Zero: don't give the GM ideas

 ."
 How the rule is expressed is usually a good clue to the GM as to how far he can push it.